Karl Lagerfeld Remembered at Costume Designers Guild Awards

-The passing of fashion and costume designer Karl Lagerfeld cast somewhat of a shadow over the usually jubilant Costume Designers Guild Awards — the only award show where clothes literally steal the spotlight away from actors — which was held at the Beverly Hilton last night.
+The death of fashion and costume designer Karl Lagerfeld cast somewhat of a shadow over the usually jubilant Costume Designers Guild Awards — the only award show where clothes literally steal the spotlight away from actors — which was held at the Beverly Hilton on Tuesday night.
 Here it was obvious that Lagerfeld’s impact on Hollywood went far beyond an uncredited cameo in “Zoolander.”

-Glenn Close, who was being honored with the Spotlight Award, recalled her one and only encounter with the legendary diva.
-“I’m not deep into the world of fashion, but I did meet him personally on the set of “101 Dalmatians” and we had this incredible photo shoot,” Close said.
+Glenn Close, who was being honored with the spotlight award, recalled her one and only encounter with Lagerfeld.
+“I’m not deep into the world of fashion, but I did meet him personally on the set of ‘101 Dalmatians’ and we had this incredible photo shoot,” Close said.
 “He was wonderful — I got along really well with him.
 And the thing that I find so impressive is that he designed himself, you know?
 This person with the high collars and the dark glasses and the gloves.
 It’s like: Wow, that’s really cool.”
 Was his image perhaps Lagerfeld’s greatest creation of all?
 “Yes, I think it was,” she said with a smile.

 Humor, too.